markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

 but depending on people is sordid

+"hmmmmm"
 my friends they think i'm explosive personality something corrosive
     they think i'm too deep
     when i break down and weep
 the feelings i sense are implosive

+i know that you are not a lover just like i'm not much of a fighter
+    you have to be strong
+    and we'll get along
+the future will be that might brighter

 you and your untouchable face
 damn existing in the first place